Welcome to Matrix Education

 I forgot to consider the second case of the Simple Harmonic Motion (SMH) question in HSC Maths Extension 1 exam.

-Takeaway: Always think about different possible cases (or formula or methods)
+Takeaway: Always think about different possible cases (or formulas or methods)

 I misread the second last MCQ in HSC Chemistry exam.